-Unit Knowledge Organisers
+Knowledge Organisers

-Unit Knowledge Organisers should be in books at the start of each new unit .
-These are found on the Developing Experts Website and on the server > Curriculum 2020-21 > Knowledge organisers.
+Knowledge Organisers should be in books at the start of each new unit.
+These are found on the server > Curriculum 2023-24 > Science Knowledge Organisers.
 Please make sure you print out the correct unit knowledge organiser and stick it in the children's books before they start the next unit of work.
-Some of the Unit Knowledge Organisers also have pre and post assessments that you may find useful to inform you of what the children already know or don't know so that you can teach accordingly.
-They are also useful to inform your assessments after a unit has been taught.